openedx/.github/docs/decisions/0001-namespacing-branches.rst

    branches and tags
 2. Existing branches and tags should be updated to use the new naming protocol
+3. There will be no change to the guidance that personal branches should be namespaced by GitHub username.
+For example, the pull request for this ADR originated in the branch ``e0d/namespace-adr``
-3. A reasonable grace period should be established to schedule and complete the required work
+4. A reasonable grace period should be established to schedule and complete the required work